10xJSChad/cmenu/README.md

 An example script is provided in this repository, the script covers all you need to know, as ```cmenu``` has no additional features other than what you see in the example script.

 Limitations:
-* The length of each entry is limited, although the limit is way beyond what's required for the vast majority of use cases I can think of.
-Nevertheless, it can be increased by changing the ```ENTRY_MAX``` constant in cmenu.c.

 * The pattern matching is very barebones, it matches from the start of each entry, so "orang" will match "orange", but "rang" will not.

 ```